systechafrica/systechafrica.github.io/administration/userManagement.md

 **Action**

--   Click **labeled 1** button to see all the schemes that the user is allowed to access as will be shown in the next screenshot.
+-   Click **label 1** button to see all the schemes that the user is allowed to access as will be shown in the next screenshot.

--   Click **labeled 2** button to see all the sponsors that the user is allowed to access.
+-   Click **label 2** button to see all the sponsors that the user is allowed to access.

--   Click **labeled 3** button to see all the classes that the user is allowed to access.
+-   Click **label 3** button to see all the classes that the user is allowed to access.

 ## Allowing Schemes Access to Users